AdobeDocs/experience-platform.en/help/xdm/api/overview.md

 For a step-by-step guide on how to create a complete schema in the Schema Registry API, including creating and adding mixins and data types, see the [API schema creation tutorial](../tutorials/create-schema-api.md).

+## Behaviors

+Behaviors define the nature of data that a schema describes.
+Each XDM class must reference a specific behavior, which all schemas that employ that class will inherit.
+See the [behaviors endpoint guide](./behaviors.md) to learn how to view available behaviors in the API.

 ## Classes

-Classes define the behavioral aspects of the data that a schema will contain (record or time series).
-In addition, a class determines the base structure of common properties that all schemas based on that class must contain.
-A schema's class determines which mixins are eligible for use in that schema.
+A class defines the base structure of common properties that all schemas based on that class must contain, and determines which mixins are eligible for use in those schemas.
+Every class must be associated with an existing behavior.
 See the [classes endpoint guide](./classes.md) for details on working with classes in the API.

 ## Mixins